GiovanniBaccichet/ANT-net/README.md

 #### 3. Configure VM Password

 > [!CAUTION]
-> The default credentials for VM templates are `antlab/antlab`. **Please ensure you change these for security reasons.**
+> The **default** credentials for the VM template are `antlab/antlab`.

 > [!TIP]
-> We recommend changing each VM's password using the **Cloud-Init** tab in the Proxmox Web interface, after they are all configured.
-Assign a unique password to each VM for added security.
-Note that **SSH password authentication is disabled by default**, and all machines are behind a firewall.
+> During the creation of each VM, a random password is automatically generated and stored as a Terraform output.
+To view the generated password, use the following command: `terraform output -json`

 To set the **default** username and password for the VM template, edit the `terraform/modules/vm-template/main.tf` file.
 Locate the following section: